codebeltnet/savvyio/.nuget/Savvyio.Extensions.Text.Json/README.md

-# Savvyio.Extensions.DependencyInjection.Domain
+# Savvyio.Extensions.Text.Json

-Extend the Savvy I/O support for Microsoft Dependency Injection - optimized for DDD (Domain Driven Design).
+Extend the Savvy I/O core assemblies with support for official built-in JSON.

 ## About